R-Sudheer-Kumar/InternPe-Internship/Week3(ToDoList)/README.md

 # What new things I learned while doing this project

-1.I have learned about the display element flex in detail.
+1.I had learned about the display element flex in detail.

-2.I have  learned about the pseudo elements like ::before and ::after elements.
+2.I had  learned about the pseudo elements like ::before and ::after elements.

-3.I have learned mainly the JavaScript localstorage which is used to store the data in the website and saves data even the website refreshed or reopened .
+3.I had learned mainly the JavaScript localstorage which is used to store the data in the website and saves data even the website refreshed or reopened .

 # Thank You
 I would like to thank the team at InternPe for giving me this opportunity to learn and grow as a web developer.
 I am grateful for the support and guidance that I received during my internship.